 6. Urban Jungles

 It’s not just families and classrooms embracing the vertical gardening phenomenon — urban planners have begun using green walls to increase the health and vibrancy of cities, replacing lifeless gray concrete with lush expanses of plants.

 7. Vertical Forest

-This 27-story building in Milan, Italy, is absolutely breathtaking.
-These two innovative, heavily forested towers rise from the dense city around them, providing a breath of fresh air.
+These two residential towers in Milan, Italy, are absolutely breathtaking.
+The innovative, heavily forested towers rise from the dense city around them, providing a breath of fresh air.
 Literally.
 Coming in at only 5 percent more expensive than similar conventionally built towers, this piece of architecture is significant in proving the feasibility of vertical gardening on a larger scale.